-- A. The main source of nutrition during the school day. - B. Affordable, nutritious, appealing, and served in a safe, clean, and enjoyable setting. - C. Served in an environment that encourages healthy eating and food habits. - D. In compliance with or exceeding the most updated safety standards, current Dietary Guidelines for Americans (DGAs), and USDA regulations (Ap1- Summary of USDA Nutrition Standards for School Nutrition Programs).
+- A. The main source of nutrition during the school day. - B. School will provide breakfast through the USDA breakfast program. - C. All students will receive breakfast and lunch, regardless of ability to pay. - D. Applications for free/reduced meals are sent home to all families at the beginning of the school year.
+The application is also available in the school office by request. - E. Affordable, nutritious, appealing, and served in a safe, clean, and enjoyable setting. - F. Served in an environment that encourages healthy eating and food habits. - G. In compliance with or exceeding the most updated safety standards, current Dietary Guidelines for Americans (DGAs) and USDA regulations (Ap1 - Summary of USDA Nutrition Standards for School Nutrition Programs)